From Small-Town India to Global Entrepreneur: A Midlife Reflection

 Along the way, I’ve discovered some fundamental truths about myself.
 I have a knack for seeing potential – both in people and in opportunities.
 I can quickly identify a person’s talents and have a gift for inspiring and motivating them to take their next steps.
 This ability has not only shaped my career but has become a core part of my identity.

 I’ve also realized I’m a big-picture thinker.
 For everything I embark on, I envision grand possibilities.
-Sometimes, these visions might seem too ambitious, too hard to achieve.
+Sometimes, these visions might seem too ambitious, and too hard to achieve.
 But I’ve learned that in the long run, with persistence and adaptability, these lofty goals often materialize in ways I couldn’t have initially imagined.

 Yet, as I stand at this midlife crossroads, having achieved more than I ever dreamed possible professionally, I find myself grappling with unexpected questions: Who am I beyond CeeVee, the global entrepreneur?
 What does success really mean to me now?
 And perhaps most pressingly, why do I feel a growing need for deeper, more intimate relationships in my life?